Preserve, conserve India's biodiversity, says PM Modi in Mann ki Baat

 "What we know is just a handful of sand.
 What we do not know is like a universe in itself," he said quoting her.
 Similar is the case with the biodiversity of this country, the prime minister pointed out.

-"The more you know, the more you realise the magnitude of what you do not know.
+"The more you know, the more you realize the magnitude of what you do not know.
 Our biodiversity too is a unique treasure for the entire human kind.
 We have to preserve it, conserve it and explore further," he said.
+The prime minister said the traditions and the legacy we have inherited teaches us compassion toward all living beings and boundless love for nature.

+To join the culture of hospitality, every year numerous species of birds from across the world come to India.
+Throughout the year, India is home to many migratory species.
+"We are told that more than 500 varieties of birds fly in from varied regions," he pointed out.
+He informed that recently, biologists discovered a new species of fish whose habitat is within the caves of Meghalaya.
+It is believed that this fish is the largest among aquatic species found under the surface of caves.

+"It a matter of joy that India, and especially Meghalaya, is home to a rare species.
+It lends a new facet to India's biodiversity.
+We are surrounded by many such mysteries, which are still undiscovered.
+To discover such a phenomenal enigma call for fierce detective passion," he said.
+In his address, the prime minister also referred to the 'Hunar Haat' organized by the Ministry of Minority Affairs at the Rajpath.
+Last week Modi made a surprise visit to the Haat where he interacted with people, had litti-chokha for lunch and enjoyed a hot kulhad of tea.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)